-How could the way orientation is provided for new faculty be improved on your campus?
+How could the way orientation is provided for new faculty be improved?

 Professional Development

 Are the professional development opportunities available to non-tenure-track faculty on campus, including funding that is available, adequate for supporting them in improving their teaching?